cimug-org/CIMTool/dev-env-setup.md

 - Scala-related errors at this stage usually indicate that the steps outlined in the **"Installation of the ScalaIDE 3.0.0 Plugin"** section within the **"Part 2: Install Additional Plugin Dependencies"** of these instructions either has not yet been applied or may need to be performed again if the earlier steps were not accurately followed.

-  Once the steps have been (re)applied the remaining errors should be resolved.
+  Once the steps have been (re)applied the remaining errors should then be resolved:

   <img src="/assets/img/egit-clone-repo-14.png"  border="1px" style="max-width:100%"/>